jlapeyre/mext/README.md

 * Basic system functions, for example: `chdir, list_directory, pwd, popdir, updir, dir_exists`, etc.

-* Package management and info on installed and loaded packages: `mext_list, mext_list_loaded, mext_info`.
+* Package management and information on installed and loaded packages: `mext_list, mext_list_loaded, mext_info`.

 * Run package tests (rtests) with `mext_test(packname)`. rtests are installed in a standard location.

-* Supports installation of stock Maxima `share` packages to mext system directly from the Maxima installation.
+* Supports installation of stock Maxima `share` packages to the mext system directly from the Maxima installation.
 This allows the packages to be compiled (once) and installed for multiple Maxima/lisp versions and to be loaded (once) as dependencies, and to survive `kill(all)`, and to be tested quickly and easily.
-See for example `grobner`.
+See for example [packages/grobner](packages/grobner).

 * After mext is installed: Download third party mext package 'packname' and unzip.
 Do `load("packname/ibuild.mac")` to build and